 The Service administrators reserve the right to make judgement calls about what is and isn't appropriate in published content.
 These are guidelines to help you be successful in our community.

 Content must contain something applicable to the previously stated goals of the NodeBots community.
 "Spamming", that is, publishing any form of content that is not applicable, is not allowed.

 Content must not contain illegal or infringing content.
 You should only publish content to the Service if you have the right to do so.
 This includes complying with all software license agreements or other intellectual property restrictions.
 For example, redistributing an MIT-licensed module with the copyright notice removed, would not be allowed.
 You will be responsible for any violation of laws or others’ intellectual property rights.

 Content must not be malware.
 For example, content (code, video, pictures, words, etc.) which is designed to maliciously exploit or damage computer systems, is not allowed.

 Content name, description, and other visible metadata must not include abusive, inappropriate, or harassing content.

-If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at firstname.lastname@example.org to send us an abuse report.
+If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact your local organizer or repo maintainer to send an abuse report.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

 Please make sure your notice meets the Digital Millennium Copyright Act requirements.